sgvictorino/oledb/README.md

 - `.procedure(command, [parameters])` - Excutes a stored procedure and returns the number of rows affected.
 - `.procedureScalar(command, [parameters])` - Excutes a stored procedure and returns the result.
 - `.transaction(commands)` - Excutes an array of commands in a single transaction and returns the result of each.
+- `.transaction(callback)` - Run a callback that receives a transaction instance with automatic commit/rollback.
 - `.beginTransaction()` - Returns a transaction instance that requires manual commit/rollback.

 Each parameter is described below: